blu3wings/poolpanic/README.md

 # Known Issues
 1. Cue stick rotates differently depending on where your mouse cursor position is when you initiate the move.
 2. At the start of the game, if you try to shoot immediately, the cue will not move.
-This is caused by missing direction vector.
+This is caused by missing direction vector.[Fixed]

 Created by Danny Chow // 2017 Oni Factory